 - Fellows receive direct mentorship from senior local government managers.

-- Since the program launch in 2004, eight alumni Fellows have been hired as city managers; many others are in senior positions in local government.
+- Since the program launch in 2004, 19 alumni Fellows have been hired as town, city or county managers; many others are in senior positions in local government.

 Who is eligible?

 Recent graduates and students enrolled in public administration, public policy, or related master's degree programs at NASPAA-member schools graduating in this academic year are eligible to apply to this fellowship program.
 This is an annual fellowship program with a fall application process for spring/summer placement.

 Students interested in applying and local governments interested in hosting a fellow should explore the menu to the right.
 Direct questions to firstname.lastname@example.org.
 All participating local governments will be asked to complete a letter of intent indicating a commitment to the program.
 ICMA, in partnership with the Network of Schools of Public Policy, Affairs, and Administration, the National Forum for Black Public Administrators, the International Hispanic Network, and Women Leading Government welcomes applicants and host communities to apply for the Local Government Management Fellowship.